AliceWonderMiscreations/CacheInterfaceAPCu/INSTALL.md

 -------------------

-For manual installation, there are three class libraries you need to have where your autoloader can find them:
+For manual installation, there are three class libraries you need to have where your auto-loader can find them:

 1. `SimpleCacheAPCu.php` -- This is the class library.
-2. `InvalidArgumentException.php` -- This is a catchable exception library,
+2. `InvalidArgumentException.php` -- This is a catch-able exception library,
 needed when things go wrong and part of the PSR-16 compliance.
-3. `StrictTypeException.php` -- This is a catchable expection library, needed when things go wrong and part of the PSR-16 compliance.
+3. `StrictTypeException.php` -- This is a catch-able exception library, needed when things go wrong and part of the PSR-16 compliance.

+If you want the encrypted cache feature, you will also need these two files:

+1. `SimpleCacheAPCuSodium.php` -- Extended class that uses the PHP wrapper to the libsodium cryptography library.
+2. `InvalidSetupException.php` -- This is a catch-able exception library, needed when your setup is not suitable for encryption to work.

-They will need to be put where your autoloader can find them.
+They will need to be put where your auto-loader can find them.
 All three classes use the namespace `AWonderPHP\SimpleCacheAPCu`.

 Additionally you will need the three interface libraries from the PHP-FIG (or